ghfbsd/kenken/README.md

 |   8x8   | $5\times 10^{15}$ |
 |   9x9   | $5\times 10^{19}$ |

+The other solver, `kenken-logic.R`, is a solver based on logical rules and represents much the way a human would solve the puzzle.
+You can run the logic-based solver in a couple of different ways.
+One just gives you the answer (not very interesting, but for the impatient, it's what you want).
+Another draws a representation of the grid and shows you how it changes after each move (more instructive).
+The third way shows you the grid, tells you what deductive rule it will use to eliminate one of the possiblities, and then shows you the changes to the grid - a tutorial mode for improving your skills.
+(For other guidance on improving your personal solving skills, refer to the end of the README.)

-To use it, first start `R` and load one of the solver codes.
+To use the solvers, first start `R` and load one of the solver codes.
 Then you can solve any puzzle (or puzzles) by using the function `ksolve` to read a file and solve a puzzle in it.
 By default, the function will solve the first puzzle it finds in the file.
 If the file
 contains more than one puzzle, provide the puzzle number (starting from 1) as